joowonkime/Mario-fan-game/README.md

 Creates a missile object at a given location with a lifeTime of 20 seconds.

 #### update()
-If a player collides horizontally with the missile, they are pushed along the missile's direction.
+If a player collides horizontally(X) with the missile, they are pushed along the missile's direction.

-If a player collides vertically, they can stand on top of the missile like a platform.
+If a player collides vertically(Y), they can stand on top of the missile like a platform.

 Collision detection is handled by hits().